Araneta City Cyberpark: Cyberpark Tower 4

 The Cyberpark Tower 4 is the fourth tower of the project, which will rise as a 30-storey office building, and is planned to be built on the current site of the Telus House and across Cyberpark Tower 2, with a direct connection to the Gateway Mall 3.
 The upcoming tower will feature an all-glass facade and will also have the same green features with its predecessors.
 The tower is currently on the planning stages and is aimed to be completed within the next five years.

 Cyberpark Tower 5

 The fifth and final office building planned in the Cyberpark complex, which is currently in the planning stages.
 The Cyberpark Tower 5 is a planned 40-storey office building planned to be built on the Araneta City Jeepney Terminal and the private Araneta White House complex, which includes the Colombian Honorary Consulate.
 The tower will be located alongside the Cyberpark Tower 2, the Cyberpark Tower 3, and P. Tuazon Boulevard.
-The planned tower will feature an oval-shaped building design patterned with a all-glass facade, and is currently in the planning stages of development, which is targeted to be completed within the next five years.
+The planned tower will feature an oval-shaped building design patterned with an all-glass facade, and is currently in the planning stages of development, which is targeted to be completed within the next five years.